pvdz/preval/tests/cases/normalize/builtins/methods/string_match_spies.md

 "".match( a, b );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $string_match

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['a', 'a']